lbormann/darts-caller/README.md

 The app provides a websocket-service.
 Other extensions like autodarts-extern or autodarts-wled can connect to this service (ws://ip:port).
 For a list of json-examples look at 'broadcast-examples.dat' - who knows maybe you build your own extension upon this?!

+### Setup autostart [linux] (optional)

+There are endless possibilities to manage an autostart.
+You find two ways to do it (both using the start-custom.sh to run it by source)

+#### Using a cronjob

+    crontab -e

+At the end of the file add (Replace USER):

+    @reboot sleep 30 && cd /home/USER/autodarts-caller && ./start-custom.sh > /home/USER/autodarts-caller.log 2>&1

+Reboot your system:

+    sudo reboot

+Check log:

+    tail /home/USER/autodarts-caller.log

+#### Using a desktop-start-task (linux with gui only)

+if you are facing problems with the crontab-solution try this:

+    sudo apt install xterm

+One can now manually test whether the whole thing starts with the following command (adjust USER):

+    xterm -e "cd /home/USER/autodarts-caller && ./start-custom.sh"

+A terminal-like window should now open with the running program.

+To enable autostart, a .desktop file now needs to be created:

+    sudo nano ~/.config/autostart/autodartscaller.desktop

+Insert the following into this file and adjust the USER in the path:

+    [Desktop Entry]
+    Type=Application
+    Exec=xterm -e "cd /home/USER/autodarts-caller && ./start-custom.sh > /home/USER/autodarts-caller.log 2>&1"
+    Hidden=false
+    NoDisplay=false
+    X-GNOME-Autostart-enabled=true
+    X-GNOME-Autostart-Delay=10
+    Name[de_DE]=Autodarts-Caller
+    Name=Autodarts-Caller
+    Comment[de_DE]=Autostart Autodarts-Caller
+    Comment=Autostart Autodarts-Caller

+Afterwards, save the file (Ctrl + O) and close the file (Ctrl + X).

+Now the file permissions need to be set for the file (again, adjust USER!):

+    sudo chmod u=rw-,g=rw-,o=r-- ~/.config/autostart/autodartscaller.desktop
+    sudo chmod +x ~/.config/autostart/autodartscaller.desktop
+    sudo chown USER ~/.config/autostart/autodartscaller.desktop

+Reboot your system:

+    sudo reboot

+Check log:

+    tail /home/USER/autodarts-caller.log